Informix Corporation: Informix acquires Ardent Software

 In March 2000, Informix acquired Ardent Software, a company with a history of mergers and acquisitions.
 That acquisition gave Informix the legacy MultiValue database platforms UniVerse and UniData, known collectively as U2 (now Rocket U2), as well as a small but growing set of Extract Transform and Load (ETL) and other information integration products, the latter were the target of the acquisition being well positioned in a fast-growing market segment.

 In July 2000, the former CEO of Ardent, Peter Gyenes, became the CEO of Informix, and soon re-organized Informix to make it more attractive as an acquisition target.
 The major step was separating the database engine technologies from the recently acquired Ardent Software ETL and Information Integration products.

 Informix divests: acquisition of the Informix Database business by IBM

+Sippl recalled that IBM considered acquiring Informix during the 1980s.
 In April 2001, IBM negotiated with Informix to buy the core database business.
-Prompted by a suggestion from Wal-Mart, one of Informix's largest customers, IBM bought from Informix the database technology, the brand, the plans for future development (an internal project codenamed "Arrowhead"), and the customer base (over 100,000 customers) associated with these items.
+Prompted by a suggestion from Wal-Mart, one of Informix's largest customers, Janet Perna led IBM's purchase of Informix the database technology, the brand, the plans for future development (an internal project codenamed "Arrowhead"), and the customer base (over 100,000 customers) associated with these items.
+IBM's Don Haderle later said "buying Informix was buying an installed base with a set of well-known VARs that were already lashed up.
+It was buying that ecosystem".
 The deal closed on July 1, 2001.
 Approximately 2,000 Informix employees moved to IBM as part of the deal.